Bluetooth is a radio-wave technology designed to communicate over short distances. Bluetooth connectivity in your hearing aids

 Echo reduction is a technology designed to reduce echo in reverberant settings, like church or a museum hall.

 surpasses prior wind noise reduction technology.
-In addition to blocking wind noise when you’re outdoors, it also amplifies the sounds you do want to hear and aids in spatial perception.
+In addition to blocking wind noise when you’re outdoors, it also amplifies the sounds you want to hear and aids in spatial perception.
 That way you have an even better idea of where sound is coming from.

 Tinnitus control is a function that can be turned on and off to provide tinnitus relief